Manx and Cymric Cat Breed: A Comprehensive Guide

 Did You Know?

 Manx and Cymric cats born on the island without tails have a naturally occurring genetic mutation.
-The mutation causes them to be born tailless or semi tailed.
-Lack of the mutation produces a full tailed cat.
-Being born tailless anywhere other than the island doesn’t default unregistered tailless cats into being a Manx or Cymric breed cat.
+The mutation causes them to be born tailless, semi tailed or full tailed.
+Lack of the mutation produces a full tailed cat and they’re still Manx cats.
+Being born tailless anywhere other than the island, doesn’t default any tailless cats into being a Manx or Cymric breed cat.
 That’s a myth about the breed.
-A purebred Manx or Cymric is a cat from the Isle of Man, period OR has traceable ancestry back to the Isle of Man where the registry began.
+A Manx or Cymric cat is a cat from the Isle of Man that has traceable ancestry, back to the Isle of Man.
+Therefore, getting a registered Manx or Cymric is very important so you get an authentic Isle of Man cat.
+There are many fakes and knockoffs.

 So, regardless of a domestic tailless cats appearance, demeanor, roundness, hopping, no tail, looking or acting like a Manx or Cymric, etc. it doesn’t default the cat into being a Manx or Cymric breed cat.
 Ancestry and genetics are very important factors in this breed, more so than its appearance.
 Unregistered tailless cats are referred to as Domestic Tailless cats or Manx knockoffs.
 They’re usually not true Manx or Cymric cats.
 They only share a genetic mutation.
-Authentic Manx or Cymric cats have traceable ancestry to the Isle of Man even those born with full tails.
-Now, let’s talk about tail length descriptions.
+True Manx or Cymric cats have traceable ancestry to the Isle of Man even those born with full tails.
+Now, let’s move on to tail length descriptions.

 Manx Tail Descriptions